Energy-Saving-Trust/Design-System/patterns/login.md

 ---
 title: Log in / Sign up
-layout: content
+layout: documentation-page
 section: patterns
 ---

-# Log in / Sign up

 The Log in / Sign up pattern provides users with a predictable way of logging in or signing up when using a product from Energy Saving Trust.

-**Usage guidance**
+## Usage guidance

 - Using predictable and consistent language is important to avoid confusion.
 - We always say ‘Log in’ as a noun or ‘Login’ as a verb when referring to existing users accessing their account.